 4. Services for Women and Non-Traditional Students (SWANS): SWANS is comprised of the following: the Women’s Center, Seguir Adelante, and Mi Casa Programs.
 SWANS supports the mission of the college by advocating for and empowering women and non-traditional students and community members by transforming their lives through a comprehensive system of quality and retention services.
-The department offers several scholarship programs including the LULAC Rey Feo Parent/Child Scholarship Program.
-This scholarship provides the children of student parents selected for the program with a full scholarship to any of the colleges of the Alamo Colleges upon the child’s graduation from high school.
-Applications are available in spring.
-The department also hosts the annual Women Empowered (WE) Conference each May.
-This free, one day outreach/recruitment Conference provides information on topics such as overcoming fears and gaining confidence in order to reach personal and educational goals as well as personal and professional development.
-Please visit their website for more information.
+A description of each SWANS program is as follows:

 The Women’s Center provides comprehensive educational and other supportive services to meet the needs of single parents, adult re-entry students and other non-traditional populations new to a campus environment.
-In it’s over 35 years of existence, the center has developed an extensive array of services to enhance students’ abilities, expand their resources and raise their self-esteem.
+In its 38 years of existence, the center has developed an extensive array of services to enhance students’ abilities, expand their resources and raise their self-esteem.
 Students on Women’s Center caseloads receive individual academic advisement, case management, scholarship and financial aid resource assistance.

 The Seguir Adelante Adult Re-Entry Program provides services for adults transitioning into college or entering the workplace, including TSI voucher assistance, academic/degree plan advisement, admissions assistance, registration/enrollment assistance, comprehensive case management and supportive services.
 GED assistance is offered through the GED-to-College Transition program which focuses on GED instruction and college transition services to low-income non-traditional student populations.
 This unique, award-winning program is a collaboration with SAISD Adult Education Department with funding by SAISD, the City of San Antonio, and San Antonio College.
 The program provides undereducated community members college access and support that is considered a “best practice” among the colleges of the Alamo Colleges District.

 The Mi CASA (Career Assistance and Self Sufficiency) Program serves the needs of residents located in the areas surrounding San Antonio College as well as students.
-Services include comprehensive career counseling, job readiness and job search assistance, individual career counseling, and social services screenings offered in a one-stop environment.
+Services include comprehensive job readiness and job search assistance, and social services screenings for students as well as community members.
+The Mi CASA Scholarship is offered for eligible students that reside in the 78212 zip code.
 All services are free and open to the community.